-If you have a big forehead, go for a curly crop for a stylish way to conceal the size of the surface area on the face.
-A range of styles like curtain, side part and full fringe will help to evolve the style over time.
+If you have a big forehead, go for a curly crop for a stylish way to conceal the size of the surface area on your face.
+A range of styles like curtain, side part, and full fringe will help to evolve the style over time.

 A blunt bob styled with a subtle side is the key to making this cut work for long faces.
 When you have the cut angled, where it meets the chin, it will accentuate your facial features.

 This is a modern messy hairstyle.
 It’s a take on the classic square bob with blunt bangs.
 The greatest thing about it is the twist of a classic shape with a messier finish that makes it lived in, trendier, and more today!
 This haircut can be customized depending on the length of your face.

 It’s especially good for women with long faces with a more narrow face shape.
 The line of the bangs and the line from the bob’s length shortens the length of the face.
 It will also be ideal to have more fine hair because it will make it look thicker.
 I recommend Aveda thickening tonic and Aveda Smooth Infusion glossing straightener to get more volume and have a sleek finish but with a messy texture!